Matilda House in Punggol

 Image credit: Calvin Teo

-The spirit, which reportedly came in the form of a lady seated atop the nearby trees, glared angrily at onlookers.
-Some claimed that the house was protected by an ancestral spirit, and the simple act of entering the house meant death.
+The spirit, which reportedly came in the form of a lady seated atop the nearby trees, glaring angrily at onlookers.
+Some claimed that this was an ancestral spirit protecting the house, and the simple act of entering the house meant death.

 Image credit: SPI

-As Matilda House became increasingly dilapidated, it gained infamy as one of the three haunted “Coloured Houses” in Singapore, joining the Pasir Ris Red House and Hillview Green House.
+As Matilda House became increasingly dilapidated, it gained infamy as one of the 3 haunted “Coloured Houses” in Singapore, joining the Pasir Ris Red House and Hillview Green House.

 With nearby residents and even construction workers unsure about the status of this decaying mansion, the Urban Redevelopment Authority (URA) clarified that it had been gazetted for conservation in 2000.
-As the only remaining bungalow in Punggol, Matilda House was a rare example of tropical bungalow architecture.
+As the only remaining bungalow in Punggol, Matilda House stands as a rare example of tropical bungalow architecture today.